ianrasmussen05/programming-languages-2021/assignment-2.md

 (counts for 3 points ... this is only 4 lines of code ... two in `evalCBN` and two in `subst`)

-Before you start work through this [README](https://github.com/alexhkurz/programming-languages-2021/tree/main/Lab1-Lambda-Calculus).
+Before you start, work through this [README](https://github.com/alexhkurz/programming-languages-2021/tree/main/Lab1-Lambda-Calculus).

 Create `LambdaNat1` from `LambdaNat0` according to the work cycle.